People

 She is passionate about empowering people to have their voice heard in decisions that affect them and raise their voice for change

-Dublin North & North-East + West & North-West
+Dublin & North-East + West & North-West

 Jamie Sherlock